amirqasemi74/react-store/README.md

 }
 ```

-Instead of passing a function to effect to detect dependencies you can pass an array of strings or just one string.<br>
+Instead of passing a function to effect decorator to detect dependencies you can pass an array of paths<br>
-The string can be an object path to define dependencies:

 ```ts
 @Store()